babylonlabs-io/babylon-integration-deployment/deployments/btcstaking-bitcoind/README.md

 ### Staking BTC tokens

-Next, one BTC staking request is sent to each BTC Validator through the BTC Staker daemon.
-Each request originates from a different BTC public key, and a 1-1 mapping between BTC public keys and BTC Validators is maintained.
+Next, one BTC staking request is sent to each Finality Provider through the BTC Staker daemon.
+Each request originates from a different BTC public key, and a 1-1 mapping between BTC public keys and Finality Providers is maintained.

-Each request locks 1 million Satoshis from a simnet BTC address and stakes them to the BTC Validator, for several simnet BTC blocks (specifically, 500 blocks for the first 2 BTC public keys, and 10 blocks for the last BTC public key).
+Each request locks 1 million Satoshis from a simnet BTC address and stakes them to the Finality Provider, for several simnet BTC blocks (specifically, 500 blocks for the first 2 BTC public keys, and 10 blocks for the last BTC public key).

 We can verify the BTC staking requests from the logs of the BTC Staker daemon;